Comment on page

 or use the shorthand version:

-The output from that command line is typically four lines, out of which some will be rather long and might very well wrap in your terminal window.
+The output from that command line is typically four lines, out of which some will be rather long and might wrap in your terminal window.

-An example output from a Debian Linux as of June 2020:
+An example output from a Debian Linux in June 2020:

 while the same command line invoked on a Windows 10 machine on the same date looks like: